Capital Gazette mass shooting: What we know about suspect Jarrod Ramos

 Jarrod Ramos, a 38-year-old resident of Laurel, Maryland, has been charged with five counts of first-degree murder, court records show.
 He is scheduled to appear at Annapolis District Courthouse for a bail hearing Friday at 10:30 a.m. local time.

-Four journalists and a sales assistants were killed and two others injured Thursday after Ramos allegedly opened fire on employees inside the office building of the Capital Gazette, a local daily newspaper in Annapolis.
+Four journalists and a sales assistant were killed and two others were injured Thursday after Ramos allegedly opened fire on employees inside the office building of the Capital Gazette, a local daily newspaper in Annapolis.

 Tom Marquardt, a former editor and publisher of the Capital Gazette, told ABC News that Ramos had previously filed a defamation lawsuit in 2012 against the newspaper following a story about a stalking case in which Ramos was the defendant.